SteveImmanuel/Database-Concurrency-Algorithm/README.md

 In order to avoid the complexities of creating a thread-safe lock manager in this assignment, our implementation only has a single thread that manages the state of the lock manager.
 This thread performs all the lock requests on behalf of the transactions and then hands over control to a separate execution thread in step (3) above.
 Note that for workloads where transactions make heavy use of the lock manager, this single lock manager thread may become a performance bottleneck as it has to request and release locks on behalf of ALL transactions.

 To help you get comfortable using the transaction processing framework, most of this algorithm is already implemented in 'TxnProcessor::RunLockingScheduler()'.
 Locks are requested and released at all the right times, and all necessary data structures for an efficient lock manager are already in place.
-All you need to do is implement the 'WriteLock', 'Release', and 'Status' methods in the class 'LockManagerA'.
+All you need to do is implement the 'WriteLock', 'Release', and 'Status' methods in the class 'SimpleLocking'.
 Make sure you look at the file lock_manager.h which explains the data structures that you will be using to queue up requests for locks in the lock manager.

 The test file 'txn/lock_manager_test.cc' provides some rudimentary correctness tests for your lock manager implementations, but additional tests may be added when we grade the assignment.
 We therefore suggest that you augment the tests with any additional cases you can think of that the existing tests do not cover.